-To further investigate whether household characteristics e.g. rural, formal education and landownership status have impacted declines in the development dimensions; we estimate our model (eq.2) by incorporating the interaction terms.
-Table 6 present only the results of the interplay among the identified treatment groups - A, B and C with rural, formal education and landownership status.31 Interestingly, when the interaction terms are included in the model, they seem to increase both the main effects of the treatment groups and the respective control variables.
-The interaction terms between self-reported flood treatment households' and education in total income and total expenditure per capita are found to be negative and statistically significant.
-This could imply that more educated
+(Eqn.
+(2)) by incorporating the interaction terms.
+Table 6 present only the results of the interplay among the identified treatment groups - A, B, and C with rural, formal education, and landownership status.20 Interestingly, when the interaction terms are included in the model, they seem to increase both the main effects of the treatment groups and the respective control variables.
+When interacted with rural, treatment group C experienced lower total income but higher daily wage with the latter indicating coping and/or adaptation strategy e.g., diversifying livelihoods and income source.
+The interaction terms between self-reported flood treatment households and education in total income and total expenditure per capita are found to be negative and statistically significant.
+Alternatively, education has a positive influence on disaster preparedness only for those who have not yet experienced a disaster in the past (Hoffmann & Muttarak, 2017).
+Landownership seems to play a crucial role for the rainfall-based flood treatment households.
+The coefficients of the interaction terms for per capita total income and expenditure between treatment group B and landownership are found to be positive and statistically significant (not in higher magnitude) and are also consistent with previous literatures (e.g., Kurosaki, 2015) (see Tables 8-13).